Automotive

 Outlook

-This BEVA study gave the Client a data-driven, structured baseline of brand equity in its B2B target market right after a significant rebranding.
+The study results gave the client a data-driven, structured baseline of brand equity in its B2B target market right after a significant rebranding.
 Although there is an inherent difficulty with re-establishing brand recognition following a name change, the Client had significant strengths in reputation, product quality, and customer loyalty among people who are already aware of the brand.